 Given the long wait times, which are up to 8 years for a one-bedroom unit in Simcoe, the needfor more emergency and affordable housing is apparent.
-Alternative housing, including communal spaces whereby each resident would have both private space and shared space, such askitchen and general living areas is recommended Along with the need areas, is recommended.
-Along with the need Haldimand and Norfolk Community Safety and Well-Being for more available, affordablehousing, is the suggestion of a wrap-around approach that includes addictions support and treatment, mental health supports, and assistance in obtaining employment skills, all under one roof.
+Alternative housing, including communal spaces whereby each resident would have both private space and shared space, such askitchen and general living areas, is recommended.
+Along with the need Haldimand and Norfolk Community Safety and Well-Being for more available, affordable housing, is the suggestion of a wrap-around approach that includes addictions support and treatment, mental health supports, and assistance in obtaining employment skills, all under one roof.